-We just changed the color of our button!
+We just changed the color of our button from orange to blue!
 Now let's try something really cool.

 Let's try this out.
 Make sure you've selected the signup button on the Zapier home page.
-Then, click the "hover" check box in our "force element state" section, and double-click the background color value.
+Then, right-click on that code in the Elements tab, and select

 Now change the background-color value to

 #FF4A00, and you should instantly see the button color change.